mjhea0/express-testing-mocha-knex/README.md

 The database connection is establish by passing the proper environment to *knexfile.js* which returns the associated object that gets passed to the `knex` library in the third line above.

-> Now is a great time to initilize a new git repo!
+> Now is a great time to initilize a new git repo and commit!

 ### Test Structure